hbctraining/main/GitHub_pages/Pages_documentation.md

 title: Enter your title here
 ```

-There are more things you can add to this `YAML` file, such as Google Analytics and Descriptions, whcih are outside of the scope of this tutorial.
+There are more things you can add to this `YAML` file, such as Google Analytics and Descriptions, which are outside of the scope of this tutorial.

 **4.** Upload the assets directory and `YAML` file to your repository